DALLAS – Today in Aviation, the Antonov An-124 Ruslan made its first flight in 1982. It would be unveiled to the West in 1985 at the Paris Air Show.

 Due to limited pressurization in the main cargo compartment (24.6 kPa, 3.57 psi), it seldom carries paratroopers.

-The recent endeavor to lease An-124s for NATO strategic airlift requirements was led by Germany.
+Germany led the recent endeavor to lease An-124s for NATO strategic airlift requirements.
 SALIS GmbH has leased two aircraft as a stopgap until the Airbus A400M becomes available.
 NAMSA charters six An-124-100 transport aircraft as part of NATO’s SALIS program.

 As per the contract, Antonov Airlines and Volga-Dnepr An-124-100s transport cargo on behalf of 18 countries: Belgium, Hungary, Greece, Denmark, Canada, Luxembourg, Netherlands, Norway, United Kingdom, Poland, Portugal, Slovakia, Slovenia, Finland, France, Germany, Czech Republic, and Sweden.

-Two An-124-100s are always available for full-time charter at the Leipzig/Halle airport, but the contract stipulates that two more aircraft are to be available at six days’ notice and two more at nine days’ notice if necessary.
-NATO found the aircraft to be incredibly valuable, particularly during the Iraq and Afghanistan wars.
+Two An-124-100s are always available for full-time charter at the Leipzig/Halle airport (LEJ).
+Still, the contract stipulates that two more aircraft are to be available at six days’ notice and two more at nine days’ notice if necessary.
+NATO found the aircraft incredibly valuable, particularly during the Iraq and Afghanistan wars.

-Furthermore, United Launch Alliance (ULA) employs the An-124 to transport the Atlas V launch vehicle from its Decatur, Alabama headquarters to Cape Canaveral.
-The Atlas V launch vehicle and Centaur upper stage are also transported by the An-124 from ULA’s manufacturing site in Denver, Colorado to Cape Canaveral and Vandenberg Air Force Base.
+Furthermore, United Launch Alliance (ULA) employs the An-124 to transport the Atlas V launch vehicle from its Decatur, Alabama, headquarters to Cape Canaveral.
+The An-124 also transports the Atlas V launch vehicle and Centaur upper stage from ULA’s manufacturing site in Denver, Colorado, to Cape Canaveral and Vandenberg Air Force Base.

 Each launch vehicle requires two flights to be transferred (one for the Atlas V main booster stage and another for the Centaur upper stage).